 Google Free Listings is a feature by Google that allows you to display Shopping ads on Google Shopping for free.

 The program is free, which is the biggest advantage.
 As a merchant, you pay nothing for participation and traffic.

-Google Free Listings is available to all merchants, even if you don’t have shopping ads on Google Shopping yet.
-In case the paid ads been set, the program complements ad campaigns perfectly.
+Google Free Listings is available to all merchants, even if you haven’t set up Google Shopping ads yet.
+In case the paid ads are set, the program complements ad campaigns perfectly.